gregertw/actingweb_firstapp/README.md

 and google-services.json files.

-**Note!!** If you make a new project and don't just modify this, make sure you add GoogleService-Info.plist in Xcode as just dropping the file in will not work for iOS!
+**Note!!** If you make a new project and don't just modify this, make sure you add GoogleService-Info.plist in Xcode (to Runner) as just dropping the file in will not work for iOS!

 ## Some thoughts on state management